turketwh/syllabi/semester/spring_2026/CSC301/topics.md

 - Graph data structure
 - Reductions between problems
-- Modeling algorithms with recurrence relations
+- Modeling the cost of (work required by) algorithms with recurrence relations
 - Solving recurrence relations using:
   - Backward subsitution
   - Recurrence trees
   - Master theorem
-- Modeling the work of a problem using sub-problem decomposition
+- Modeling the work need to solve a problem using sub-problem decomposition, including recurrences
 - Algorithmic design techniques and example problems
   - Divide and conquer
   - Dynamic programming